-- 1. In Manager, edit the layer that you want to configure. - 2.
-Click the Relationships tab, and then click Add/Remove Relationships. - 3.
+- 1. In Manager, select the Edit ool next to the layer that you want to configure. - 2.
+Click the Relationships tab. - 3.
 Click the Edit Relationship icon beside the relationship that you want to edit. - 4.
 Modify the Display Name and Visible properties of the relationship as desired. - 5.
-Click OK. - Click Save Site.
+Click OK. - 6.
+Click Save Site.